 Before considering hydrotherapy for serious health conditions, you should consult with your local healthcare practitioner.
 They will be able to give you the best advice as to whether hot tub hydrotherapy is a suitable choice for you.

-Hot tubs can be more beneficial for your health than simple bathroom bath tubs.
-This is because most hot tubs come with special hydrotherapy jets which are made to aid in your relaxation during soaking times.
+Hot tubs can be more beneficial for your health than simple bathroom bathtubs because most hot tubs come with special hydrotherapy jets which are made to aid in your relaxation during soaking times.

-To get the most out of your bathing experience it is recommended that you setup a relaxing environment in which you can feel safe and unwind.
-Putting together the perfect bath isn’t just about the ingredients, it’s also about making sure you’ve scheduled time out to fully enjoy it.
+To get the most out of your bathing experience, we would recommend setting up a relaxing environment in which you can feel safe and unwind.
+Putting together the perfect bath isn’t just about the ingredients, it’s also about making sure you’ve scheduled time out to enjoy it fully.

-The ingredients are important however and can be purchased from most local health stores.
-There are a number of different optional ‘bath add ins’ available on the market but one of the most commonly used ingredients is magnesium sulfate.
+The ingredients are essential and can be purchased at most local health stores.
+There are many different optional ‘bath add-ins’ available on the market, but one of the most commonly used ingredients is magnesium sulfate.

 Also known as Epsom Salts, magnesium sulfate is known for easing stress and improving sleep cycles, helping with joint discomfort, regulating hundreds of different enzymes, flushing toxins and improving oxygen use within the body.

-To add magnesium sulfate to your hot tub experience simply put 1 to 2 cups of Epsom Salts into your tub.
-After these have dissolved it’s a good idea to add a cup of baking soda as well to help neutralize chlorine levels and aid in mineral absorption.
+To add magnesium sulfate to your hot tub experience just put 1 to 2 cups of Epsom Salts into your tub.
+After these have dissolved, it’s a good idea to add a cup of baking soda as well to help neutralize chlorine levels and aid in mineral absorption.

 The ideal hot tub experience will add to Epsom Salts 10 drops of essential oils.
 Apart from smelling amazing, these oils can also have lovely health and psychological effects.
 Here are some basic recommendations to choose from: